-Dr. Paul Sacco, Associate Professor
+Dr. Paul Sacco, Associate Dean for Research & Associate Professor

 His research focuses primarily on behavioral health and addictions with a focus on life course development.
 Specifically, he has conducted research on the epidemiology of alcohol use and pathological gambling among older adults with an emphasis on epidemiology and health services use.
 In addition to his substantive interests, he is focused on the application of latent variable modeling approaches to understanding developmental process in behavioral health and exploring heterogeneity in life course development.